Tableau Charts Uses.

 How to Create Dashboard in Tableau Steps

-How to Create Text Visualisation in Tableau
+How to Create Heat map in tableau